 Grassland bird species are among the most imperiled group of birds in the United States.
 Since 1966, the population has declined by more than 40 percent.
 Historical grasslands once stretched from Alberta to Mexico.
 However, fewer than 40 percent of these grasslands remain.
 In North Dakota, over a dozen species of birds depend on North Dakota grasslands for food, shelter, and breeding habitat, including, North Dakota’s state bird, the Western Meadowlark which has lost an estimated 60 million from its population in the last 50 years.

-The North Dakota Conservation Forage Program aims to improve wildlife habitat, forage availabilty/quality, and soil health by restoring and integrating grazing and/or haying land management techniques at more than 18,000 acres of private lands over a five-year project period.
-Additionally, enrolled landowners are expected to maintain the restored grasslands for a 10-year term.
+The North Dakota Conservation Forage Program aims to improve wildlife habitat, forage availability/quality, and soil health by establishing grassland and integrating grazing and/or haying land management techniques on more than 18,000 acres of private lands.
+Enrolled landowners are expected to maintain the restored grasslands for a 10-year term.